jdubindaclub/my386blog/_posts/2023-12-18-final_project.md

 ![Figure](https://raw.githubusercontent.com/jdubindaclub/my386blog/main/assets/images/ai_ml_dl.png)

 Deep learning has proved to be a powerful tool in AI, but it has its limitations.
 One such limitation is that deep learning has historically performed worse on tabular data when compared to traditional machine learning models.
-I aim to address that limitation in this project.
+I aim to address that limitation in this project, as well as introduce my PyTorch deep learning code base that I have created.

 ## My Background with Deep Learning and Tabular Data